whussain2/R-for-Plant-Breeding/README.md

 # R-for-Plant-Breeding
-R for Plant Breeding is open source resource to lear the Plant Breeding and Genetics related data analysis and visualizations
+Open source resource gropu on Facebok and twitter to learn the Plant Breeding and Genetics related data analysis and visualizations.